strhodler/utxopocket-android/docs/wiki/watch-only-threat-model.md

 ---
 id: watch-only-threat-model
 title: Watch‑only threat model
-summary: What watch‑only protects and what it doesn’t; assumptions, safe defaults, and checks for healthy monitoring.
+summary: What watch‑only protects and what it doesn’t; assumptions, safe defaults, and checks for reliable monitoring.
 category_id: privacy-toolkit
 category_title: Privacy toolkit
 category_description: Practical guides to reduce on‑chain exposure and keep compartments isolated.